 A delicious and simple recipe for a Chinese-restaurant classic which you can make at home.
 One thing I miss about living in Australia is being able to visit the local Chinatown, whether it be for a traditional Dim Sum breakfast, a browse through the colourful aisles of the Vietnamese grocer, or a visit to the Chinese bakery for their light and fluffy cakes.
 Something I deeply miss are the restaurants where you can buy one of

+An easy and authentic recipe for making a classic Japanese Chicken Katsu Curry at home.
 There used to be a Wagamama’s restaurant in Zurich which we really enjoyed visiting, often to satisfy my cravings for ramen, but mostly because they had a great kids’ menu and a little play area for the children.
-It was one of the few places in Zurich where we could go and enjoy our meal without the fear of our noisy children disturbing everyone (because everyone else had also brought along their own
+It was one of the few places in Zurich where we could go and enjoy our meal without the fear of

 Like most busy mothers trying to get dinner on the table in a hurry, I’m always trying to find shortcuts wherever possible.
 For me, this has been one of the biggest adjustments since becoming a mother; I am someone who used to make absolutely everything from scratch – bread, noodles, pasta – and this cooking style was bound to go out the window once our children came on the scene.